calvinthrall/calvinthrall.github.io/index.md

 <img style="float: right; padding: 50px;" src="assets//thrall_headshot_26.jpg">
 Hello and welcome!
-I am an Assistant Professor of Political Science at <a href="https://polisci.columbia.edu/">Columbia University</a>, where I am also associated with the <a href="https://www.siwps.org/programs/the-politics-and-global-economy-page-lab/">Politics and the Global Economy (PaGE) Lab</a> at the Saltzman Institute. <br>
+I am an Assistant Professor of Political Science at <a href="https://polisci.columbia.edu/">Columbia University</a>, where I am also associated with the <a href="https://www.siwps.org/programs/the-politics-and-global-economy-page-lab/">Politics and the Global Economy (PaGE) Lab</a> at the Saltzman Institute.
+During the 2026-2027 academic year, I will be on leave from Columbia as a Member of the School of Social Science at the <a href="https://www.ias.edu/sss"> Institute of Advanced Study</a>. <br>
 <br>
 I study the politics of business, diplomacy, and global governance.
 My book project, titled <i>The Atomizers: Multinational Firms and the Fragmentation of Global Economic Governance</i>, examines the role of organized business in driving the global shift towards bilateral, <i>ad hoc</i> global governance over the last several decades.
 Some of my work has been published in <i>International Organization</i>, <i>American Journal of Political Science</i>, and <i>International Studies Quarterly</i>.
 <br><br>